Miran Hrovatin: Background and death

 Hrovatin belonged to the Slovenian ethnic community of Trieste.
-He worked before for the agency Alpe Adria then for the agency Videoest of Trieste.
+He had initially worked for the agency Alpe Adria and later for the agency Videoest of Trieste.

-On 20 March 1994, he and Ilaria Alpi were killed in an ambush on their jeep in Mogadishu by a seven-man commando unit after returning from Bosaso, while they were in Mogadishu reporting for Rai 3.
+On 20 March 1994, he and Ilaria Alpi were killed when their jeep was ambushed in Mogadishu by a seven-man commando unit after returning from Bosaso, while they were in Mogadishu reporting for Rai 3.
 With them were a bodyguard, who escaped unharmed and disappeared, and the driver Sid Abdi who was also unhurt.

-Miran was in Somalia to cover the Somali Civil War and investigate on an illegal traffic of weapons and toxic waste possibly concerning also the Italian Army and other Italian institutions.
+Miran was in Somalia to cover the Somali Civil War and investigate illegal traffic of weapons and toxic waste possibly concerning also the Italian Army and other Italian institutions.

 In 2000, Somali citizen Hashi Omar Hassan was convicted and sentenced to 26 years in prison for the double murder.
 In October 2016, a court in Perugia, Italy, reversed the conviction and Hassan was awarded more than three million euros for the wrongful conviction and nearly 17 years he had spent in prison.